 Feel free to ring up if you have any questions to ask me.
 The telephone number provided is a dedicated phone and one that only I will answer.
 It is safe to leave a message in confidence and I will return your call as soon as I am available.

-If you think you would like to explore the possibility of working with me, the first step would be to have a brief telephone call to make sure you are happy with the arrangements and to ensure that my service is appropriate for you.
+If you think you would like to explore the possibility of working with me, the first step would be to have a brief telephone chat which is free, to make sure you are happy with the arrangements and to ensure that my service is appropriate for you.

-For an hour long counselling session, the fee is £35.
+For an hour long counselling session, the fee is £40 (£50 for organisations)

 - On our first meeting, we will agree on ground rules such as confidentiality, keeping your details safe and in-therapy boundaries to keep both you, the client and myself, the counsellor aware and safe.